Burrata Caprese

 Ingredient Notes

-• burrata – I use baby burrata for this recipe, which are typically 2-3 oz each, and I used three of them.
-You can use one larger ball of burrata, which is normally 8 oz.
-If you can’t find burrata, use buffalo mozzarella for a classic caprese or spoon stracciatella cheese over the tomatoes instead.
+• Burrata – I used 3 baby burrata balls, which were about 2-3 ounces each.
+You can also use one 8-oz ball of burrata.
+If you can’t find burrata, substitute buffalo mozzarella or spoon stracciatella cheese over the tomatoes.

 Step-by-Step instructions